About the CASL

-Any messages that contain commercial content may constitute Commercial Electronic Messages under the CASL.
+Any messages that contain commercial content may constitute Commercial Electronic Messages under CASL.
 Please note, however, that CASL does not apply to messages that are solely related to the core activities of the University because these activities are not "commercial" in nature.
 It also does not apply to messages sent by the University for the primary purpose of raising funds.

 Because of the serious consequences that can potentially result from contravening the regulations, faculty and staff are encouraged to make use of the information resources provided in this site.

 Questions about CASL may be directed to Legal Counsel in the Office CFO and VP Administration.